Market Reforms

 Optimal Pricing

 Full cost pricing (also called marginal cost pricing) means that users pay directly for costs imposed on society by their vehicle use (Transportation Costs).
-At a minimum, this includes recovery of government expenditures on roadway facilities and traffic facilities (Wachs, 2003; Balaker and Staley, 2006; Forkenbrock, 2006).
-It can also include recovery of the equivalent of rent and taxes for land used for roadways; charges for various external costs caused by motor vehicles, including unpriced congestion, uncompensated crash damages, parking costs; and environmental damages, and converting some fixed costs into variable costs (Deen, 2003; Parry, Walls and Harrington, 2007).
+At a minimum, this includes recovery of government expenditures on roadway facilities and traffic services (Wachs 2003; Balaker and Staley 2006; Forkenbrock 2006; Subsidy Scope 2009).
+It can also include recovery of the equivalent of rent and taxes for land used for roadways; charges for various external costs caused by motor vehicles, including unpriced congestion, uncompensated crash damages, parking costs; and environmental damages, and converting some fixed costs into variable costs (Deen 2003; Parry, Walls and Harrington 2007; Clarke and Prentice 2009).
 Many specific TDM strategies can help implement Full Cost Pricing, including various types of Road Pricing, Parking Pricing and Distance-Based Fees.
 Table 1 summarizes the applicability of various pricing strategies to more accurately charge for various costs.
 Because motor vehicle use imposes several types of costs, optimal transportation pricing requires several types of user fees.

 Table 1 Applicability of Pricing Strategies To Various Costs